 - The configuration options (e.g., -en) have a particular order of precedence, and they must appear in the directory name in that order.
 The Android documentation outlines the specific order in which these options can appear.
-For the purposes of this example, screen orientation must precede touchscreen type, which must precede screen size. - There can only be one value of each configuration option category per directory.
-You cannot, for example, consider portrait and square screens to be the same - each will require its own named res/layout... folder. - Options are case sensitive
+For the purposes of this example, screen orientation must precede touchscreen type, which must precede screen size. - There can only be one value of each configuration option category per directory. - Options are case sensitive